-There is a risk that the inferred and indicated mineral resources referred to in this Annual Information Form cannot be converted into mineral reserves as the ability to assess geological continuity is not sufficient to demonstrate economic viability.
+There is a risk that the inferred and indicated mineral resources currently reported for the Tamarack Project cannot be converted into mineral reserves as the ability to assess geological continuity is not sufficient to demonstrate economic viability.
 Due to the uncertainty that may attach to inferred and indicated mineral resources, there is no assurance that inferred and indicated mineral resources with sufficient geological continuity to constitute proven and probable mineral reserves as a result of continued exploration.